-Writing Groups: Sign up to host a writing group on our Google Tracker under the Meet-Ups and Writing Sessions tab.
+Writing Groups: Sign up to host a writing group on our Advising Sessions Google Sheet under the Meet-Ups and Writing Sessions tab.
 Indicate the date and time of the session.
 Coordinate with the Dissertation Advisor so that the sessions can be communicated.

-Writing retreats are an opportunity to focus a full day or two days on progressing on whatever milestone you may be working on while knowing that a group of peers are doing the same thing.
+Writing retreats are an opportunity to focus one or more full days on progressing on whatever milestone you may be working on while knowing that a group of peers are also working towards their milestone.
 Refer to the Happening Now page for upcoming dates and registration details.